Building 20: Occupants

-Professor Rainer Weiss’ group was housed in Building 20 from the 1970s until the building was torn down.
-Balloon-lifted packages to measure the cosmic microwave background, and the Cosmic Background Explorer (COBE) satellite’s FIRAS instrument and its analysis all had homes there.
+Professor Rainer Weiss' group was housed in Building 20 from the 1970s until the building was torn down.
+Balloon-lifted packages to measure the cosmic microwave background, and the Cosmic Background Explorer (COBE) satellite's FIRAS instrument and its analysis all had homes there.
 The LIGO gravitational-wave antenna project was also germinated in Building 20, with prototypes of various detectors built, as well as the writing of the Blue Book which was the first thorough study to build a gravitational-wave antenna.
 Many of the leaders of the gravitational-wave field did their early work in the F Wing of the building.

-In the last half of the 1980s, Building 20 became home to the Biological Process Engineering Center, a prestigious National Science Foundation Engineering Research Center run by Institute Professor Daniel I.C.
+In the last half of the 1980s, Building 20 became home to the Biological Process Engineering Center, a National Science Foundation Engineering Research Center run by Institute Professor Daniel I.C.
 Wang.
 Building 20 also was the home of the MIT Linguistics section, which became the Department of Linguistics and Philosophy in 1976, and the Anthropology section of the Humanities Department.

-The innovative MIT Undergraduate Research Opportunities Program (UROP), the MIT Council for the Arts, and the predecessor to the Environmental Health and Safety (EHS) Office were among the assorted administrative offices that sheltered in Building 20.
+The MIT Undergraduate Research Opportunities Program (UROP), the MIT Council for the Arts, and the predecessor to the Environmental Health and Safety (EHS) Office were among the assorted administrative offices that sheltered in Building 20.
 Here also was the home of Reserve Officers' Training Corps (ROTC) offices and facilities.
 After Harvard University shut down its own ROTC program in 1969, its students who wished to join such a program shared facilities with MIT's ongoing ROTC program in Building 20.
 Students from Boston University (BU) also came to Building 20 for ROTC training.

 Dean of the MIT School of Architecture and Planning William J. Mitchell later acknowledged the influence of Building 20 on the design of the new Stata Center which was to replace it, saying "People didn't love this building for its beauty or its comfort, but for its flexibility.
 What we learned from Building 20's success was that we would need to provide modern services and technology without being rigid or constraining."